genquiky/K8S-Load-Balancer/README.md

-# KUBERNETES Part xx: Load Balancer
+# KUBERNETES Part II: Load Balancer

-In this part I have created a `deployment` with 3 replicas, exposing the `pods` to the internet through the `service` object and demonstrating how the load balancer distributes traffic to each `endpoint`.
+In this part I have created a `deployment` with 3 replicas, exposing the `pods` to the internet through the `service` object and demonstrating how the `load balancer` distributes traffic to each `endpoint`.

 Steps:

-<b>1.1 Creating a deployment `gen-deploy` with 3 replicas and adding the text `hello from:deploy` in the image</b>
+<b>1.1 Creating a deployment `gen-deploy` with 3 replicas and adding the text `hello from:deploy` in the image:</b>
 <a id="1-1"></a>